Exporting Alcohol to Greater China: an Introduction

-This is the first article in our four-part series on the advantages and disadvantages of selling alcohol in each of the Greater China markets—Mainland China, Hong Kong, Macau, and Taiwan.
+This is the first article in our four-part series on the advantages and disadvantages of exporting alcohol in each of the Greater China markets—Mainland China, Hong Kong, Macau, and Taiwan.
 The focus is on the importation, sales and promotion of foreign alcoholic products.
-In this article, we will discuss the largest of the four markets – Mainland China.
+In this article, we will discuss the largest of the four markets–Mainland China.

 Advantages of Selling Alcohol in the Mainland